qiujw23/Chatbot/README.md

 ## Demo-GIF<br>
 ![Demo](https://github.com/qiujw23/Chatbot/blob/master/chatbot_demo.gif "Demo")<br>
 ## Demo-Video<br>
-The video is a little big, so you may have to download and watch it.
+The video is a little big, so you may have to download and watch it.<br>
 ![Demo](https://github.com/qiujw23/Chatbot/blob/master/chatbot_demo.mp4 "Demo")<br>
 ## Configuration Instructions
 ## Installation Instructions